luisfranc123/Risk_Parity_App/README.md

 # Risk Parity Portfolio Analyzer

-A Streamlit app that replicates and extends the Portfolio Visualizer PDF report, running a full walk-forward backtest of three portfolios vs. a benchmark.
+A Streamlit app that replicates a Portfolio Analyzer employing Risk Parity Strategy, running a full walk-forward backtest of three portfolios vs. a benchmark.

 ## Portfolios